 Hotels charge more based on your meeting space to guest rooms ratio

 Every hotel has daily revenue goals for both their guest rooms and event space.
 If your event takes up too much venue space, and not enough guest rooms, the hotel will be left with an excess of room inventory they will have to sell to transient customers.
 If your event takes place during one of their slow seasons for leisure reservations, they may propose a higher rate to your group to make up for those lost room profits.

 They may have paid incentives to your 3rd party planner

 Hotels often pay commissions and incentives, such as complimentary stays or frequent traveler points, to 3rd-party planners when they book a group at the property.
 Hotel incentive programs may have a large influence over a 3rd-party planner’s biases and preferences, regardless of your event goals or your budget.
 Some 3rd party planners have only a limited market knowledge and frequently suggest only a handful of hotels they are familiar with or are being offered incentives from, limiting your venue choices.
 Pro tip: Ask for honesty and transparency from any 3rd party you employ and make your expectations clear.

 Your group’s travel pattern can affect your rates

 The length and days of your event matter.
 Groups usually have a 3-day meeting pattern: Check in, meeting/event, then check out.
 Since groups typically fill in holes around business travel, meeting planners will find the best rates with a Sunday – Wednesday or a Wednesday – Saturday pattern.
-If your pattern runs outside of that, like Tuesday – Friday, you will throw off a hotel’s schedule.
+If your pattern runs on weekdays only, like Tuesday – Friday, you will throw off a hotel’s schedule.
 Your peak day with the highest occupancy could overlap with another group, meaning hotels may charge higher for the inconvenience and the extra work involved to run both events so close together.